HowesA at bham dot ac dot uk

 University of Birmingham

-I very much welcome applications from potential Ph.D. students who have a background in Computer Science, Analytics, Psychology, or a related discipline.
-Please email me if you are interested in studying one of the topics below or any other topic concerning human decision making or cutting edge computer, mobile, or robotic interfaces.
+I very much welcome applications from potential Ph.D. students who have a background in Computer Science, Decision Sciences, Electronic Engineering, or a related discipline.
+Please email me if you are interested in studying human decision making or human-computer interaction.
+I am particularly interested in the application of machine learning techniques to understanding and improving human decision making.

 Howes, A., Lewis, R.L. & Vera, A. (2009).
 Rational adaptation under task and processing constraints: Implications for testing theories of cognition and action.
 Psychological Review, 116, 4, 717-751. [pdf]